 Even in long-term relationships, talking about things that make you feel vulnerable is difficult.
 Mental health is an especially loaded topic.
 There is still so much stigma around having any sort of mental health issue that the idea of broaching it with your partner is enough to actually set off a panic attack.

 When opening up about anxiety, do not apologize for it.
 This is not something you need to feel ashamed about nor should you praise your partner for handling it.
-You have anxiety; it’s a mental health issue; it doesn’t deserve an “I’m sorry I feel this way” or “I’m sorry I can’t handle x thing.”
+You have anxiety; it’s a mental health issue and doesn’t deserve an “I’m sorry I feel this way” or “I’m sorry I can’t handle x thing.”

 Explain your anxiety.
 Tell them how you feel in certain situations or expound on the physical and mental attributes your body takes on when you’re feeling particularly anxious.
 It can be hard to get to a place where they get it, and it can be very frustrating to have feelings someone else doesn’t seem to get at all.
 But don't give up.

 Do research on these types of disorders and on steps you can take to manage the symptoms.
 Invite your partner in on the exploration into this process—they’re in a relationship with you, not your anxiety.
 You both have to do things to manage your mental health.
 If you’re constantly apologizing for something outside of your control, how can you hope to have a healthy, functioning relationship?

 Pinpoint Specific Triggers